Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 We find the initial production of metals at $z \sim 10.7$, triggered by a Pop III SN.
-About 17 Myr later, a Pop II star forms at $z \sim 10.4$ with a metallicity of $\rm [Fe/H] = -4.7$, marking the onset of the first phase of continuous starburst.
+About 17 Myr later, a Pop II star forms at $z \sim 10.4$ with a metallicity of $\rm [Fe/H] = -4.7$, marking the onset of the first phase of starburst.
 During this phase, the stellar metallicity increases monotonically from $\rm [Fe/H] = -3.1$ to $\rm [Fe/H] = -1.8$.
-This gradual increase is possible because highly dense regions are shielded from SNe, allowing the gas in these regions to be continuously enriched with metals.
-As shown in the top panel of Fig.~\ref{fig:Halo5_mh2.png}, the metal mass increases during star formation, but its detailed evolution varies depending on the radius.
-The metal mass within the innermost sphere ($r < 0.1 R_{\rm vir}$) decreases rapidly due to SN feedback in the central region.
-This feedback also reduces the gas mass within all radii, with the gas in the innermost region ($r < 0.1 R_{\rm vir}$) even being evacuated completely.
+This increase in metallicity is possible by the localized and short timescale nature of SN feedback.
+Some dense regions, which have not yet formed stars, can be rapidly enriched by nearby SNe.
+However, due to their high density, they can withstand the injected energy without being disrupted, allowing star formation to proceed in their enriched state.
+As shown in the top panel of Fig.~\ref{fig:Halo5_mh2.png}, metal mass within the innermost region ($r < 0.1 \ R_{\rm vir}$) initially increases due to metal ejection from Pop II SNe, and most of metals remain concentrated in this central region, although some diffuse outward.
+However, as SN energy continues to accumulate over time, it eventually disrupts the dense gas in the core, which causes a rapid outflow of metals from the center to the outer regions.
 This effective suppression temporarily halts star formation in the halo.
-Star formation remains suppressed until a high-density region is reestablished at $z \sim 8.6$, about 100 Myrs after the first starburst phase.
+Star formation remains suppressed until a high-density region is reestablished at $z \sim 8.6$, about 100 Myr after the first starburst phase.